Sponsored links:

 How to get to the Castle Hill

-Being already on this square, it is worth buying a day ticket valid for all means of transport (including the metro).
-This is particularly useful if we intend to actively move around Budapest.
-After entering the bus or tram, we show the ticket only at the request of the driver or conductor.
-Tickets can be bought in vending machines, paid in cash or by card.
-In our case, the machine was located at the entrance to the bus station building (B; GPS: 47.506965, 19.025065).
-There are cheaper tickets for a group of passengers traveling together (up to 5 persons), so it's a good solution if you are in such a group.
-You can also buy tickets at a more expensive price, which include free admission to selected monuments/museums - more information on the BKK website.
+Once you arrive at Széll Kálmán Square, it's highly advisable to purchase a day ticket valid for all means of transport, including the metro.
+This is particularly useful if you intend to actively move around Budapest and explore multiple areas throughout your visit.
+After boarding a bus or tram, simply show your ticket upon the request of the driver or conductor, which is standard procedure.
+Tickets can be conveniently bought from vending machines, accepting both cash and card payments; in our case, a machine was located right at the entrance to the bus station building (B; GPS: 47.506965, 19.025065).
+There are also more affordable group tickets available for up to five passengers traveling together, offering a great solution if you are visiting with family or friends.
+Additionally, you can find more expensive tickets that include free admission to selected monuments and museums, with more information available on the BKK website.

 The Castle Hill